RistoBIn/international-website/src/pages/index.md

     - text: >-
         Enabling easy access to quality machine vision technology, images, expertise and support
-    - text: Apply state of the art machine learning to different industries.
+    - Apply state of the art machine learning to different industries
-    - text: Our ideas will change everything in the Ocean Space.
+    - Our ideas will change everything in the Ocean Space
   subheading: ''
 splitSection:
   button: